National symbols of Turkey: National colors

 The national colors of Turkey are red and white on its flag.
 In addition, turquoise, which is a part of Turkish culture, is considered one of the colors of Turkey.
 These three colors are frequently used in various fields today.

 National flower

 The tulip, whose homeland is the Pamirs, Hindu Kush and Tian Shan, was brought to Anatolia for the first time with the migration of Turks from Central Asia.

 National animal

 Throughout Turkic history, the gray wolf has been accepted as a sacred and national animal.
-The most important reason why the gray wolf is considered sacred and is the national symbol of the Turks is that the Turks believe that they are descended from a gray wolf.
-Bozkurt is the symbol of Turkish nationalism today.
+The most important reason the gray wolf is considered sacred and is the national symbol of the Turks is the mythology of descent from a gray wolf.
+The Bozkurt is also used as the symbol of nationalists in Turkey but it is originally a mythological symbol of entire Turkic national families in the World.
 It was declared a national symbol by Atatürk and used in many places.
 In the first years of the Republic, gray wolf pictures were printed on Turkish banknotes.